ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 3. Out-of-Network Allowed Amounts (JSON)
 4. RxDC Reports (CSV, or consistent with CMS' latest standards)

+**Important Note: Carriers must not embed or reference additional downloadable sub-files within the machine-readable file at any point.**
+For example, carrier submissions must not replace required provider information - such as NPI, TIN type, or TIN value - with a URL linking to a separate JSON file.
+Submissions that rely on external links or contain large numbers of nested sub-files will not be considered compliant.
+All required data must be contained directly within the primary machine-readable file.

-**Table of Contents File**: The Table of Contents file should be leveraged to combine common negotiated rates across multiple in-network files and avoid having to duplicate data.
+**1. Table of Contents File**: The Table of Contents file should be leveraged to combine common negotiated rates across multiple in-network files and avoid having to duplicate data.
 It must include:
 - Carrier name,
 - Plan name,
 - Market segment using the following categories: